 7) Certified Scrum Master (CSM) 83 Success Secrets by, Janice Garrison

 In only 72 pages, Janice Garrison tells 83 Certified Scrum Master secrets!
-This book is a collection of Certified Scrum Master (CSM) and Scrum related questions and answers to provide the reader with some very basic knowledge on the topic.
+This book is a collection of Certified Scrum Master (CSM) and Scrum related questions and answers to provide the reader with some fundamental knowledge on the topic.
 It's worth a read if you are interested in acquainting yourself with the basics.

 Page Count: 72